sparameswaran/nsx-t-gen/README.md

 * SSH enabled on the Hosts

 ## Offline envs
-This is only applicable if the docker image `nsxedgegen/nsx-t-gen-worker:latest` is unavailable or env is restricted to offline.
+This is only applicable if the docker image `nsxedgegen/nsx-t-gen-worker:nsxt-2.3` is unavailable or env is restricted to offline.

-* Download and copy the VMware ovftool install bundle (linux 64-bit version) along with nsx-t python modules (including vapi_common, vapi_runtime, vapi_common_client libs) and copy that into the Dockerfile folder
+* Download and copy the VMware ovftool install bundle (linux 64-bit version) along with nsx-t python modules (including vapi_common, vapi_runtime, vapi_common_client libs for nsx-t 2.3) and copy that into the Dockerfile folder
 * Create and push the docker image using
 ```
  docker build -t nsx-t-gen-worker Dockerfile
  # To test image:  docker run --rm -it nsx-t-gen-worker bash
- docker tag  nsx-t-gen-worker nsxedgegen/nsx-t-gen-worker:v2.2
+ docker tag  nsx-t-gen-worker nsxedgegen/nsx-t-gen-worker:v2.3
- docker push nsxedgegen/nsx-t-gen-worker:v2.2
+ docker push nsxedgegen/nsx-t-gen-worker:v2.3
 ```